HadisAB/LTE-Carrier-Throughput-Balancing/README.md

 ### Different Phases of project:

-The python code has been written in different python cells (sections).
-It’s better to run it cell by cell to check both the MAPS stats for any missing and solve the probability occurred errors.
+The python code has been written in different python cells (sections) in bellow main phases:<br />
-•	Run each cell and check the ‘CHECK’ (with capital alphabet) comments and the explanation in front of it.
-It clarifies in which parts you need to double check the MAPS missing stats or where you should update your email.
-•	If you face error after running each cell, you can use the ‘ERROR’ (with capital alphabet) comment in that cell.
-It may help you to find the reason of error.

-Phase 1: Insert data
+**Phase 1: Insert data** <br />
-•	Backup: In this part we are taking a backup of previous report output.
+-	Backup: In this part we are taking a backup of previous report output.
 It may be useful for further investigations.
-•	Reading the input files from FTP: We are using the hourly stats of 4G KPIs for this report as the input, which are downloaded directly from FTP.
-They are 24 csv files consists of the data of 24 hours of yesterday.
+-	Reading the input files from FTP: We are using the hourly stats of 4G KPIs for this report as the input, which are downloaded directly from FTP.
+They are 24 csv files consists of the data of 24 hours of yesterday. you may use your DB in this part.
-•	Checking the MAPS missing stats: We will import the input files and check the downloaded files to ensure about their completion.

-Phase 2: Preprocessing
+**Phase 2: Preprocessing**<br />
 We will do some preprocessing for all data to make them ready for analysis.

-Phase 3: Layer balancing process
+**Phase 3: Layer balancing process**
-•	Applying the layer balancing criteria and check the cases.
+-	Applying the layer balancing criteria and check the cases.
-•	The unbalanced cases are the ones who are unbalance in last three days based on below criteria (for at least 70% of hours in a day):
+-	The unbalanced cases are the ones who are unbalance in last three days based on above mentioned criteria (for at least 70% of hours in a day):<br />
-	Desired throughput difference to select the unbalance cases is 5.2 Mbps.
+	Desired throughput difference to select the unbalance cases is 5.2 Mbps.<br />
-	Desired high PRB utilization rate and throughput of better cell is 50% and 10Mbps, respectively.
+	Desired high PRB utilization rate and throughput of better cell is 50% and 10Mbps, respectively.<br />
-	The hourly Throughput of selected cases is less than 8 Mbps.
+	The hourly Throughput of selected cases is less than 8 Mbps.<br />

-•	The close cases are the ones who have improved for last two days based on below criteria:
+-	The close cases are the ones who have improved for last two days based on below criteria:<br />
-	The hourly throughput difference of unbalanced cases has been decreased to less than 4.5Mbps (for at least 50% of hours in a day).
+	The hourly throughput difference of unbalanced cases has been decreased to less than 4.5Mbps (for at least 50% of hours in a day).<br />
-	The hourly throughput of poor cell (the cell with less throughput) has been improved to more than 9.5Mbps (for at least 80% of hours in a day).
+	The hourly throughput of poor cell (the cell with less throughput) has been improved to more than 9.5Mbps (for at least 80% of hours in a day).<br />

-Phase 4: Output
+**Phase 4: Output**<br />
-•	Saving the output excel files and plots of layer balancing project.
+-	Saving the output excel files and plots of layer balancing project.
-•	Sending the automated email of layer balancing report.